-This document outlines the new, ongoing, and competed projects during July 2020 to June 2021.
+This document outlines the new, ongoing, and competed projects during July 2021 to June 2022.

-The projects are presented under the illustrate all of the goals to which box which gives a summary of the
+The projects are presented under the workstream they most contribute to.
+They have coloured, numbered icons in the top right corner which illustrate all of the goals to which they contribute.
+Each project also features a purple 'what this means?' box which gives a summary of the work and intended impact.